 What do I offer

-- Framing and designing of biomarker/biomonitoring projects for regulated products.
+- Framing and designing of biomarker/biomonitoring projects.

 - Scientific presentations on biomarkers/biomonitoring.